Heidi Costello: Character creation and casting

-Character development
+Development

 Characterisation

 Channel 5's soap opera reporting website Holy Soap describe Heidi as "glamorous and strong-minded".
 Kris Green of Digital Spy described her as "strong, glamorous and slightly insecure".
 Speaking of her character, Tiddy stated, "She's an extremely strong woman.
 She's got a lot of inner strength.
 She's completely in love with her husband and loyal to her family."

 Storylines

 Heidi first appears in Hollyoaks when she views The Dog in the Pond public house with husband Carl.
 Heidi, Carl and sons Riley and Seth move to Chester after Carl purchases The Dog in the Pond.
 Heidi fires barmaid Cheryl Brady (Bronagh Waugh) after she flirts with Carl.
 Heidi sees stepdaughter Jem (Helen Russell-Clark) and persuades her to talk to Carl.
 Heidi and Carl's daughter Jasmine returns from America and moves to Chester.
 When Heidi's cousin Mitzeee (Rachel Shenton) arrives they organise a charity fashion show and Charlotte Lau (Amy Yamazaki) offers Heidi the SU bar for the event.
 Heidi visits Cindy Cunningham's (Stephanie Waring) boutique Cincerity and asks her to showcase her clothes at the fashion show for a challenge.
 At the fashion show, Heidi wins the challenge.
 When Mitzeee speaks to Theresa McQueen (Jorgie Porter) through her microphone, Heidi hears that she had sex with Carl.
 She forgives Carl after he tells her that he had sex with Mitzeee before they moved to Chester.
 She also forgives Mitzeee.

 Heidi purchases Cincerity with Gabby Sharpe (Phina Oruche) acting as a silent partner.
 Heidi becomes a school governor at Hollyoaks High School.
 When Jem pays Mitzeee to have sex with Carl, Heidi finds Mitzeee with Jem's ex-boyfriend Liam McAllister (Chris Overton) and realises that Jem wanted Mitzeee to have sex with Carl.
 When Jasmine tells Heidi that she is a transgender boy and wants to be called Jason, Heidi is shocked and refuses to accept her condition.
 Heidi's father Silas Blissett (Jeff Rawle) arrives for Christmas and Heidi persuades Jasmine to wear girls clothing whilst he is staying.
 Silas gives Jasmine a bracelet, which causes Jasmine to reveal the truth.
 Heidi takes Jasmine to a clinic to understand her condition.
 Heidi is angry when the counsellor Michael Chadwick (Alan French) encourages Jasmine.
-After Heidi argues with Jasmine, Jasmine runs off and runs into an oncoming car, which is being drove by Bart McQueen (Jonny Clarke).
+After Heidi argues with Jasmine, Jasmine runs off and runs into an oncoming car, which is being driven by Bart McQueen (Jonny Clarke).
 Heidi accepts Jasmine is now Jason after a confrontation with Bart.
 Whilst Heidi is preparing a family meal, she burns herself with boiling water and goes to Dee Valley Hospital.
 Heidi's chest is scarred as a result.